k-box/k-box/docs/user/en/projects/index.md

 ## Edit an existing project

-To edit a project press the _Edit_ button that is listed in the right-click menu.
+To edit a project, press the _Edit_ button that is listed in the right-click menu.

 ![Project Edit - details-menu](./img/dms-project-details-menu.PNG)